-All those who teach academic undergraduate courses at Duke are eligible to apply.
+All those who teach academic undergraduate and graduate courses at Duke are eligible to apply.

 NOTE: A meeting isn’t mandatory, but we would welcome the opportunity to hear about your ideas in depth, and would be glad to discuss your questions and concerns.

-You may request the service-learning label as early as you like, but to ensure that your request is processed before bookbagging opens, please submit requests for fall courses by early January of each year, and requests for spring courses by early August of each year.
-Once we have approved your request, we’ll work with your department to ensure that the SL label appears in the registration system and if appropriate, the course catalog.
+You may request the service-learning and community-engaged label as early as you like, but to ensure that your request is processed before bookbagging opens, please submit requests for fall courses by early January of each year, and requests for spring courses by early August of each year.
+Once we have approved your request, we’ll work with your department to ensure that the SLCE label appears in the registration system and if appropriate, the course catalog.